Currently Recruiting Research Studies

 The purpose of this study is to determine who is at greatest risk for Exercise Collapse Associated with Sickle Cell Trait (ECAST) and whether any biomarkers can be applied to risk stratify those susceptible to ECAST.
 Exercise Collapse Associated with Sickle Cell Trait is defined as a significantly greater than normal effort during exercise, unusual muscle weakness and pain (most commonly in legs and lower back), and normal to modest temperature elevation while initially responsive.
 To this end, we will: 1) test the effect of deoxygenation on red cell sickling in whole blood from sickle cell trait (SCT) individuals with and without ECAST; 2) test correlations between red blood cell sickling phenotype and genetic variants in SCT individuals with and without ECAST.
 Findings from this study will guide more evidence-based treatment and policy decisions that impact the ECAST population in both civilian and military sectors.

-We are currently enrolling African American, active duty and civilian, men and women (18-45 years old) that have SCT with or without exertional collapse.
+We are currently enrolling Black or African American, active duty and civilian, men and women (18-45 years old) that have SCT with or without exertional collapse.
 If you are interested in participating or for more information, please call: (301) 295-1371 or email: ecast-ggg@usuhs.edu.

 Exertion Related Illness (ERIS) STUDY